 We currently accept applications for Certified Non-GMO by AGW livestock, crops, feed and seed.
 However, we are continually expanding our certification scope to encompass more products, so please contact email@example.com with any questions.

 Do you charge any fees?

 Yes, but we’re confident you’ll find our rates to be highly competitive compared to other credible Non-GMO certifications!
-Our charges include a one-time application fee of $81, with an annual audit fee that ranges from $350-$750 depending on the products certified.
+Our charges include a one-time application fee of $100, with an annual audit fee that ranges from $350-$750 depending on the products certified.
 (We offer discounts for simultaneous applications and for producer groups with multiple sites/farms.)
 We may also need to charge additional fees for GMO testing, depending on the risk of supplements and livestock feeds you use, but will discuss this with you during the application process.

 If I raise livestock, do I need to be Certified Animal Welfare Approved by AGW?

 Yes.
 If you are a livestock farmer and you want to use the Certified Non-GMO by AGW label on your meat, dairy products, fiber or eggs, your livestock must be Certified Animal Welfare Approved by AGW before you apply.
 Combining high-welfare, sustainable management and non-GMO verification is what makes our program unique in the marketplace.

 Further processors, crop farms, feed producers and seed producers do not need to be Certified Animal Welfare Approved by AGW to use the Certified Non-GMO by AGW logo for their products.
 Get in touch if you have any questions.

 Is this separate from the Certified Animal Welfare Approved by AGW audit?

 The Certified Non-GMO by AGW program has its own standards that must be audited and verified on-farm.
 But the good news is the Certified Animal Welfare Approved by AGW and Certified Non-GMO by AGW audits can usually take place on the same day, saving you time and money.